 OCTA policy is to invest only in high quality instruments as permitted by the Code, subject to the limitations of this Policy.
-If an eligible security already containedheld in OCTA's portfolio is subsequently placed on "Negative Credit Watch" (Credit Watch) by any of the three primary Nationally Recognized Statistical Rating Organizations (NRSROs), S&P Global Ratings, Moody's Investors Service, Inc., or Fitch Ratings, Inc., or if a purchase is made of a security already on Credit Watch is purchased in accordance with this Policy, by any of the three NRSROs, which is permitted under this Policy, then the security will be handled it shall be addressed under the provisions of outlined in the Credit Rating Actions section.
-Percentage holding limits and credit quality minimums in this section are applicable apply at the time of purchase.
+If a security held in OCTA's portfolio is subsequently placed on "Negative Credit Watch" (Credit Watch) by any of the three primary Nationally Recognized Statistical Rating Organizations (NRSROs), S&P Global Ratings, Moody's Investors Service, Inc., or Fitch Ratings, Inc, or if a security on Credit Watch is purchased in accordance with this Policy, it shall be addressed under the provisions outlined in the Credit Rating Actions section.
+Percentage holding limits and credit quality minimums in this section apply at the time of purchase.